robinpokorny/moby/_posts/2015-01-03-boilerplate.markdown

 {% highlight HTML %}
 <!DOCTYPE html>
 <!--This is a doctype.
 Every HTML file should have one.
-Basically you only need this one nowadays, as this means HTML5 (what you learn here) for modern browsers but old browsers still pick up on your file to be some kind of HTML.-->
+Basically you only need this one nowadays, as this means HTML5 (what you're learning here) for modern browsers but old browsers still pick up that your file is some kind of HTML.-->
 <html>
   <head>
     <meta charset="UTF-8">